 Possible complications after Bariatric (laparoscopic) surgery:

-As surgery has done, some part of the stomach is removed, So absorption of some Vitamin is affected as the hormones which use to absorb vitamins are not sufficient enough or distorted.
+As surgery has done, some part of the stomach is removed, So absorption of some Vitamin is affected as the hormones used to absorb vitamins are not sufficient enough or distorted.
 So after the above surgeries, lifelong vitamins are necessary.

 Decreased Calcium (Ca) levels can lead to weakness of bones.
 By taking such medications (multivitamins) chances of deficiency of vitamins are very less.
 To avoid such complications, the usage of Vitamin supplements is necessary.